react-native-community/cli/docs/plugins.md

 Default value for the option when not provided.
 Can be either a primitive value or a function, that receives a configuration and returns a primitive.

 Useful when you want to use project settings as default value for your option.

+##### `options.required`

+If true and no default is specified, fail with a friendly error if the user doesn't supply this option.

 #### `examples`